|Chip Guard, repl., PS300 (#453491) ($3.10) Temporarily unavailable|

 About two days later he stopped by to get a few more blades, he was in awe of the system "I could cut two layers at once, perfectly straight, faster than ever before, and it turns corners on a dime!
 It's saving me hours in cutting time and most important in edge cleanup time.
 The edge is clean with no burning."

 The tool models of jigsaw are the same except for the grip.
-Most people like the body grip because the hand
+Most people like the barrel grip (also known as a body grip) because the hand

 is closer to the work and the whole tool has a lower center of gravity.
 I have small hands and I feel more

-secure with my hand on a smaller, “D" a handle.
+secure with my hand on a smaller, "D" handle.

 Both tools have a carbide tipped jaws with a three-way blade guide and support for straight cuts, a splinter

 guard and either straight running and two orbital motion settings.